AxelBroeglin/ehesp-conseil/README.md

+## Thought process
+I planned most of the tasks to be done before the project started, in order to be as prepared as possible.
+I thought that a maximum of preparation on my side could compensate for the lack of availability of the firm due to its activity.

+## Project Status
+Unfortunately the perhaps too much planning coupled with long delays in client feedbacks prevented me from having a great flexibility on this project, which took 6 months to see the day in total.
+I would know in the future that it is better to plan less, or at least to take the time to create a more flexible organization, in order to compensate for the possible lack of availability of a firm like this.

 ## Project Status
 Project is:  _complete_ .
 I taught the firm how to use the website.
 They are able to update it by themselves now.